Wild inference for wild SVARs with application to volatility-based IV: Simulations and Empirical Application

-The identification of monetary policy shocks is a classic application of structural VAR models that goes back to \cite{sims1980comparison}.
-This application has been extensively studied with many identification schemes being proposed, including the classical Cholesky decomposition \citep{sims1980comparison,christiano1999monetary}, instrumental variables \citep[for example,][]{romer1989does,romer2004new,gertler2015monetary}, sign restrictions \citep[for example,][]{uhlig2005effects,gafarov2018delta,antolin2018narrative}, high-frequency identification \cite[for example,][]{faust2004identifying}, and regime-switching models \citep[for example,][]{sims2006were,lutkepohl2017structural}, to name a few.\footnote{For foundational context and a detailed examination of prior empirical efforts we refer the reader to seminal works by \cite{christiano1999monetary}, \cite{boivin2010has}, \cite{ramey2016macroeconomic}, which provide comprehensive reviews on the subject.} Such an abundance of benchmarks provides an opportunity to test the novel identification approach and validate or reject selected existing alternative methods.
+Our last empirical exercise, illustrating the usefulness of the DWB, reconsiders the classical question of identifying the impact of monetary policy shocks in the US.
+The identification of monetary policy shocks in SVAR models goes back to \cite{sims1980comparison}.
+This application has been extensively studied, with many identification schemes proposed, including the classical Cholesky decomposition \citep{sims1980comparison,christiano1999monetary}, external instrumental variables \citep[for example,][]{romer1989does,romer2004new,gertler2015monetary}, sign restrictions \citep[for example,][]{uhlig2005effects,gafarov2018delta,antolin2018narrative}, high-frequency identification \cite[for example,][]{faust2004identifying}, and regime-switching models \citep[for example,][]{sims2006were,lutkepohl2017structural}, to name a few.\footnote{For foundational context and a detailed examination of prior empirical efforts, we refer the reader to seminal works by \cite{christiano1999monetary}, \cite{boivin2010has}, and \cite{ramey2016macroeconomic}, which provide comprehensive reviews on the subject.} Such an abundance of empirical studies allows us to evaluate the practical implications of the novel weighted LP estimators and the DWB confidence sets in both strongly identified (Cholesky identification) and more agnostic but weakly identified (VIV identification) schemes.